EMPLOYMENT OPPORTUNITIES AT OCA

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Partnering with the Board of Directors to establish and achieve fundraising goals and identify new individual and business funding prospects.
+Overseeing Annual Campaign, special events, and grants to meet or exceed annual fundraising goals. - Partnering with the Board of Trustees to establish and achieve fundraising goals and identify new individual and business funding prospects.

-- Developing and overseeing strategies to cultivate, recognize, and maintain relationships with donors and foundations, and ensuring that timely steps are taken toward solicitation.
+Identifying and researching prospective donors and grants, including individuals, corporations, foundations, organizations, and governmental programs. - Developing and overseeing strategies to cultivate, recognize, and maintain relationships with major donors, foundations, alumni and corporate funders and ensuring that timely steps are taken toward solicitation.

 - Overseeing the recording of gifts in a database management system according to all IRS specifications, and School policies and procedures in a timely, organized, and accurate manner.